 How to Use Drop

-- Download the app via iTunes or Google Play
+- Download the app for iOS or Android

 - Sign up and link a credit or debit card